wd5/1-django-big-projects-watch/docs/index.rst

 django-big-projects-watch - Documentation
 =========================================

+.. warning:: This software is now powering the information system around the Berlin airport project run by
+             the Pirate Party in Berlin senate (see: https://ber.piratenfraktion-berlin.de).
+Since we were really busy setting everything up, I lost a bit sight of the documentation, so this docs are quite outdated at the moment.
+I'll try to fix this in the coming weeks, though I can't promise anything.
+If you are interested in the software and have questions, please contact me on GitHub or Twitter (`@HolgerD77 <https://twitter.com/HolgerD77>`_).

+             Berlin, January 18th, 2013

 Django Big Projects Watch (BPW) is an **open source CMS** build with ``Python/Djano`` for the **civic oversight** of **big publicly funded projects**, you can find the source code on `GitHub <https://github.com/holgerd77/django-big-projects-watch>`_.